tjaffri/q-promise/README.md

 2. EveryAyah: http://everyayah.com/data/status.php
 3. The Babel Starter Kit, used to scaffold the initial version of this module: https://github.com/kriasoft/babel-starter-kit/

-Also, there is a similar npm module https://www.npmjs.com/package/quran which is great, but does not currently support ES6 promises.
-The purposes of this module is to add this capability, and since this will be a significant breaking changes it is being done as a new module.
+Finally, a HUGE callout to the  similar npm module https://www.npmjs.com/package/quran.
+We ended up completely rewriting it, to support ES6 promises, but got a lot of inspiration from it.
+We also tried to keep the calling semantics as similar as possible to aid anyone who might be migrating from that module.

 ### License